dychangfeng/6018_2017_final_project/README.md

 the D_thermus notebook contains a step by step instructions to use this package. base_dir which is the directory to the root directory (where all the files are stored) is needed for this module.

+Due to the sizes of all the files, original files required for the D_thermus notebook are not uploaded.
+But all the results are uploaded to the results folder.

 Questions asked in this package:

 1. Does different genus of bacteria have different G4 density (number of G4s per million base pairs)?